- Retrospectivity, and why it makes Brownlow Medal betting so different

 - Most sports betting is like poker… the Brownlow Medal is more like chess

 Welcome to Brett’s Brownlow Breakdown.
-In the lead up to Monday’s Brownlow Medal, Brett – the man behind our new Total Brownlow membership – will share his key thoughts on betting in the Brownlow medal.
+In the lead up to Sunday’s Brownlow Medal, Brett – the man behind our new Total Brownlow membership – will share his key thoughts on Brownlow Medal betting.

 Today in Part 1, he looks at what makes Brownlow Medal betting so different to almost all other sports betting.